02. Pacific: My First True Encounter

 The next instant, however, the 880-kilogram ballast, fixed to the bottom of the hull, acts as a counterweight and brings Aomi upright.
 But the cabin's sudden swing throws me across the interior, slamming me hard into the opposite wall.

-Pain shoots through my head, jaw, and chest, leaving me breathless for a moment.
+Pain shoots through my head, jaw, and chest, leaving me breathless for a while.
 When I manage to get up and look around, I notice that several buckets of seawater have poured in, soaking the bedding and food supplies.
-I even see cracks in the wall where my head crashed.
+Cracks have formed in the wall where my head struck.

 "I really let my guard down."